 Connected Coastlines is a nationwide climate reporting initiative in U.S. coastal states created by the Pulitzer Center to build a consortium of newsrooms and independent journalists across America to report on the local effects of erratic weather patterns on coastal populations using the latest climate science.
+Please visit the special website we've created for the Connected Coastlines projects.

 It costs $13 million per year to hold each of the 40 prisoners at Guantánamo Bay.
 Where does the money go?
 How do police profit from seized property?
 What is it like to be one of 2.7 million children with a parent in jail or prison?
 What programs have succeeded in the U.S. and elsewhere to reduce recidivism?